Northeastern University School of Pharmacy: History

-The Northeastern University School of Pharmacy traces its origins to 1927, when the Meriano School of Pharmacy on Huntington Avenue at Massachusetts Avenue was founded by Greek-born pharmacist Constantine Meriano.
+The Northeastern University School of Pharmacy and Pharmaceutical Sciences traces its origins to 1927, when the Meriano School of Pharmacy on Huntington Avenue at Massachusetts Avenue was founded by Greek-born pharmacist Constantine Meriano.
 The institution was officially incorporated in 1940 as the Boston School of Pharmacy.
 In 1941, the school's Board of Trustees initiated a four-year curriculum and in 1943 the Massachusetts Legislature authorized the trustees to grant the degree of Bachelor of Science in Pharmacy.
 The name of the school was changed to the New England College of Pharmacy in 1949.
 In 1962, the New England College of Pharmacy merged with Northeastern University to become the Northeastern University College of Pharmacy.
 LeRoy C. Keagle, president of the New England College of Pharmacy, was appointed the school's the first dean and 205 students enrolled in the new endeavor.
 Four years later, the college expanded it graduate degree programs.
 In 1971, the college became known as the College of Pharmacy and Allied Health Professions, modeled after a similar institution at Temple University in Philadelphia.
 The change represented a compromise between Northeastern President Asa Knowles, who wanted a separate health sciences college, and some faculty members who did not want to cede authority over their individual programs.

 Another merger occurred in 1992, when the Boston Bouvé College of Human Development Professions merged with the College of Pharmacy and Allied Health Professions to form the Bouvé College of Pharmacy and Health Sciences.
 In 1999, the Bouvé College of Health Sciences was formed to become the home of Northeastern's School of Pharmacy, School of Nursing and School of Health Professions.